 Auto Injury Neck Pain

 In addition, the muscles and tendons are strained—stretched beyond their normal limits.
+This is commonly referred to as a neck strain.
 The discs between the vertebrae, which are essentially ligaments, can be torn, potentially causing a disc herniation.
 The nerve roots between the vertebrae may also be stretched and become inflamed.
 It is important to know that the amount of damage to your vehicle is often times not proportionate to the amount of injury sustained by occupants of the vehicle.
 Research shows even minor impacts can cause significant neck injury.
 Early evaluation and diagnoses is essential for optimal treatment and healing to occur.